 Get rid of that negative, critical voice in your head that questions your ability and encourages self-doubt.
-Be kind to yourself and frame things in a more positive light and question your negative thinking about how confident you appear.
+You become your behaviours – so frame things in a more positive light and question your negative thinking about how confident you appear.

 Need more help with embodying confidence?

 Confidence is a fragile and complex quality that can be very challenging to attain and hold onto.
 It’s also recognised as a major component of most business models of superior performance.